Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

 To calculate $S_{xy}(B)$, we need to know how $E_{F}$ changes with $B$.
 Typically, this can be done by keeping either $E_F$ or the carrier density $n_0$ constant \cite{MahanB,Zhangcl19NC}.
-Since $n_0=\int d k_z \left[f\left(E_{0+}\right)+f\left(E_{0-}\right)-1\right]/4\pi^2 \ell_B^2$ imposes constraints among $n_0$, $E_F$, and $B$, regardless of fixing either $n_0$ or $E_F$, we can calculate the other's dependence on $B$.
 When assuming $n_0$ is constant, as shown in \Fig{FigWTI}(a), the calculated $E_{F}$ decreases with increasing $B$ before the Lifshitz transition, after which $E_{F}$ becomes almost field-independent.
 Therefore, $S_{xy}$ is calculated by keeping $n_0$ constant before the Lifshitz transition and $E_{F}$ constant after the transition.
-The results of $S_{xy}(B)$ is plotted in \Fig{FigWTI}(b), showing that $S_{xy}$ rapidly decays with increasing $B$ before the Lifshitz transition.
+The results of $S_{xy}(B)$ at $T=2 \,\mathrm{K}$ are plotted in \Fig{FigWTI}(b), showing that $S_{xy}$ rapidly decays with increasing $B$ before the Lifshitz transition.
 After the transition, $S_{xy}$ quickly saturates, forming a field-independent plateau.
 Such a plateau can be analytically obtained as a result of the ideal 1D Weyl state shown in \Fig{FigWBE}(d).
-Considering that
+Due to charge neutrality at the Weyl point, $\sigma_{xy}=0$, and as a result,